Updated For Tax Year 2021

-For the tax year 2019, you will need to file a tax return if you are not married, at least 65 years of age, and your gross income is $13,850 or higher.
+For the tax year 2021, you will need to file a tax return if you are not married, at least 65 years of age, and your gross income was $14,250 or higher.
 But, if you live on your Social Security benefits, you don’t include this in your gross income according to TurboTax.
 If this is solely the income you receive, then your gross income comes out to zero, and you won’t have to file a federal income tax return.
-But if you do earn additional income that is not exempt from being taxed, then each year you must figure out whether the total exceeds $13,850.
+But if you do earn additional income that is not exempt from being taxed, then each year you must figure out whether the total exceeds $14,250.

-For tax years previous to 2018 (filed in 2019), these amounts are based on the year’s standard deduction, in addition to the exemption amount for your filing status and age.
+For previous tax years, these amounts are based on the year’s standard deduction, in addition to the exemption amount for your filing status and age.
 For tax years after 2018, only the standard deduction is used because exemptions are no longer used in calculating your taxable income under the new tax law passed in the latter part 2017.

 When To Include Social Security In Your Gross Income

 There are certain circumstances when seniors must add their Social Security benefits in their gross income.
 If you are married and file an individual tax return and reside with your spouse during the year, 85% of your Social Security benefits are deemed gross income which may warrant you to file a tax return.
 Additionally, an allotment of your Social Security benefits are included in gross income, no matter your status, in any year the total of half your Social Security including all other income, tax-exempt interest, exceeding $25,000 or $32,000 if you are married and filing jointly.

 Tax Credits For Seniors